Ferry explosion in Mexico resort town caused by homemade explosive: newspaper

 The explosion on a ferry docked at a Playa del Carmen pier injured at least 25, including U.S. tourists.

-Shortly before spring break, when thousands of U.S. college students descend on Mexican beach towns, the U.S. government on Wednesday barred its employees from traveling to Playa del Carmen, citing an unspecified “security threat” and mentioning the blast.
+Shortly before spring break, when thousands of U.S. college students descend on Mexican beach towns, the U.S. government on Wednesday barred its employees from traveling to Playa del Carmen, citing an unspecified“security threat” and mentioning the blast.

 On Friday, the U.S. government updated the ban, limiting it to certain neighborhoods in Playa del Carmen.
-The U.S. State Department advises tourists to exercise “increased caution” in the state of Quintana Roo.
+The U.S. State Department advises tourists to exercise“increased caution” in the state of Quintana Roo.

 Local media reported that the ferry was operated by Barcos Caribe, which is owned by the family of former Quintana Roo governor Roberto Borge, who was extradited from Panama to Mexico in January to face corruption charges.